Blockade of Germany (1914–1919): After armistice

+The war ended with the Armistice of 11 November 1918:

+The blockade would therefore continue until Germany would sign a formal peace agreement.
+In early 1919, rations in German cities were on average 1,500 calories per day.
+In the short term Germany would stave off starvation by consuming reserves (often reallocated against governments attempts to secure them for military use) but such supplies could not last forever.

-In March 1919, Winston Churchill told the British House of Commons: "We are holding all our means of coercion in full operation, or in immediate readiness for use.
+The Americans were most concerned about the bad conditions in Germany, with US Food Administrator Herbert Hoover desiring an almost immediate end to the blockade so the US could sell its surplus.
+The French were the most hostile, fearful of a renewed invasion.
+Britain was somewhere between, with Winston Churchill one of the figures who took notice.
+In March he stressed the need for a speedy settlement to the British House of Commons: "We are holding all our means of coercion in full operation, or in immediate readiness for use.
 We are enforcing the blockade with vigour.
 We have strong armies ready to advance at the shortest notice.
 Germany is very near starvation.
 The evidence I have received from the officers sent by the War Office all over Germany shows, first of all, the great privations which the German people are suffering, and, secondly, the great danger of a collapse of the entire structure of German social and national life under the pressure of hunger and malnutrition.
 Now is therefore the moment to settle".